Tricentis/qTest.Integration.Pulse/qtest/azure-devops/README.md

-# Azure DevOps - qTest synchronization with PULSE rules

-Synchronizes Azure DevOps work items with qTest requirements and defects.
-In preview for Tricentis qTest customers.
+# Azure DevOps and qTest Synchronization

+These legacy reference Actions synchronize selected Azure DevOps work items with qTest Requirements and Defects.
+They predate the validation, correlation logging, structured error handling, timeout, and completion standards used by the maintained result and CI rules.
+Modernization is planned after the core repository work; review all mappings and test in non-production before use.

+`synchronization.json` is a historical import snapshot and is not maintained in lockstep with the source files.
+Configure the three source Actions and their Rules individually instead of treating that file as a current release bundle.

 ## Features